-Use dollar store supplies to make these pretty decoupage candles!
+Use dollar store supplies to make these pretty Mod Podge candles!
 We added a tropical flair to ours, making them perfect for parties.

 Hi there!
 Holly here from Club Crafted again with one last summer craft – decoupage candles!
 This is a quick tip for dressing up your plain candles with a tropical flair.